thuytrinht4/airbnb-listing-analysis/README.md

 ## Project Motivation<a name="motivation"></a>

 For this project, I was interested in analyzing data from AirBnB homes located in Seattle and Boston.
-Specifically, I looked at the following questions:
+Specifically, I looked at the following aspects and questions:

+1. General characteristics for rental market in the two cities:
-1. How many rooms available for rent in Seattle and Boston listed in AirBNB on average (per-month, per-year)?
+    + What is the total number of rooms available for rent listed in AirBNB at the time of data collection?
-What type of rooms, what are the average rental rate per type.
+    + What type of rooms are offered?
+What are the average rental rate for each type?
 Which types are most popular?
-2. Are there any area in which many rooms are listed for rent in each city?
+    + Are there any area in which many rooms are listed for rent in each city?
+2. Seasonality components:
+    + Are there season or period that prices tend to be higher or lower than average?
-3. Are there seasonality components or price spiking components for how hosts set their home prices?
-How does this compare from Boston to Seattle?
+    + How does this compare from Boston to Seattle?
+3. Keywords used in housing description:
-4. What are the most common words used to describe a listing?
-Are the same words used for Seattle and Boston homes?
+    + What are the most common words used to describe a listing?
+    + Are the same words used for Seattle and Boston homes?

 ## File Descriptions <a name="files"></a>

 The following are the files available in this repository:

-* `tobecreated_analysis.ipynb` - a notebook of the analysis performed following the CRISP-DM process
+* `AirBNB_Listing_Analysis.ipynb` - a notebook of the analysis performed following the CRISP-DM process

 * `calendar_seattle.csv` and `calendar_boston.csv` - csvs containing **home_id**, **date**, **availability**, and **price** for each home